Ensuring You Are Provided Proper And Reasonable Workplace Accommodations

 All workers, regardless of disability or limitations, should be allowed to put their skills to work for the job they were employed to do.
 By law, an employer is required to provide reasonable accommodations for any disabled employees in order to help facilitate that employee’s success.
 If an employer does not make reasonable workplace accommodations, it is committing an illegal employment action and must be held responsible.

-At The Rutten Law Firm, APC, our Los Angeles employment law attorneys are fiercely defensive of the rights of disabled individuals.
+At The Rutten Law Firm, APC, our Woodland Hills employment law attorneys are fiercely defensive of the rights of disabled individuals.
 We are dedicated to seeing that disabled individuals are treated fairly and provided for according to the state and federal laws, such as the Americans with Disabilities Act (ADA), that govern how disabled individuals are accommodated in the workplace.

 We Protect The Rights Of Disability Discrimination Victims